Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/Chat Bot/_PRIMER - AI Agents as Chat Bots.md

 - **Knowledge Base** – External content the AI can reference to answer user questions accurately.
 This can include user-uploaded documents during the session (PDFs, spreadsheets, etc.) and developer-provided materials like help articles or internal documentation.
 The AI draws from these sources in real-time.

 - **Skills / Tools** – External functions the AI can use to complete tasks, such as booking appointments via a calendar, calculating estimates, querying a database, or submitting forms.
 These are often called “skills” or “tools” depending on the chatbot platform and can include deeper integrations beyond messaging.

+- **Search the web** - A skill you can tell the AI whether it's enabled or not.
+Through prompting, you can set boundaries on acceptable sources.

 - **Escalation** – When the bot determines that a human should take over.
 This can happen based on user input (e.g., "I need to speak to someone") or bot limitations.
 Escalation can be live (in the same chat) or delayed (by collecting contact details for follow-up).

 - **Guardrails** – Built-in constraints that ensure ethical and user-friendly behavior.
 These include not asking sensitive or private questions, always offering a human fallback, making it clear when the user is speaking to AI, and maintaining a respectful, appropriate tone throughout the conversation.